positivesocial/CAI-Intake/README.md

 ## License

-Proprietary - All Rights Reserved
+Proprietary - All Rights Reserved.
+See [LICENSE](LICENSE) for details.

 ---